Trust-Anchor-Group/IdApp/Content/NeuronSDK.md

 {
 }
 ```
-Once that is done, add this property and specify the attribute as follows:
+Once that is done, add an `Id` property and specify the attribute as follows:
 ```
 [CollectionName("Orders")]
 public sealed class CustomerOrders